doubtfire-lms/doubtfire.io/guides/developer/overview.md

 Grape API is a Restful API.
 Access to the API via http verbs:

-- get - read data
+- GET - read data
-- put - change data
+- PUT - change data
-- post - create data
+- POST - create data
-- delete - delete data
+- DELETE - delete data

 Firstly we need to start the Rails server by navigating to the doubtfire-api folder and running: